ncss/necsus/README.md

 Documentation on the API can be found on [the main NeCSuS server](https://chat.ncss.cloud/docs) or at `/docs` on your local instance.

+## Development

+Run `python server.py` for the development server.
+This also inits the db if it isn't already.

+Gunicorn is used for the production server (see the `Procfile`). `python server.py` must still be run at least once beforehand to init the db.

 ## FAQ